brickbots/PiFinder/case/README.md

 ## PiSugar
 The internal battery option has proven so popular that all case configurations now accomodate the PiSugar battery and control board.

+## Adapters

+In the adapters subdirectory you'll find different options and adapters for fixing your PiFinder to your telescope.

+At the moment there's an adapter solution for [Rigel Quickfinder's base plates](adapters/quikfinder/README.md).